by Sandy Garland

 We learned that one survey is only a snapshot and to collect “good” data on the number of pollinators visiting a site, we would have to survey at least once a week to avoid missing some completely.
 Many native bees live only a few weeks.
 In that time, they must find or make a place to lay eggs, mate and lay those eggs, then provision them with enough pollen and nectar to feed the larvae that emerge and need to grow big enough to pupate, then turn into an adult, usually the following year.

 We learned that this annual species of sunflower (non-native) is an important source of food for some pollinators.
-But the native species in this garden had many diverse visitors.
+But the native plants in this garden had many diverse visitors.